Skip to content Message Us Message Us

 The single biggest macroeconomic force hitting the suspension industry right now is what is sometimes called the EV-weight paradox.
 Electric vehicles have created an engineering challenge that is actively reshaping what distributors have to stock.

 EVs weigh, on average, about 25 percent more than the internal combustion cars they replace.
-The extra mass is concentrated low (in the battery pack), which raises the center of gravity on some platforms and drops it on others, but universally changes load dynamics during cornering and braking.
+The extra mass sits low, in the battery pack.
+On some platforms this raises the center of gravity.
+On others it drops it on others, but universally changes load dynamics during cornering and braking.

 Why this matters for purchasing decisions: legacy suspension designs cannot simply be revalved to carry the extra weight.
 The market is shifting toward active and semi-active electronic damping systems that can actually manage these high-load scenarios in real time.
 That has economic consequences.
 The aftermarket is bifurcating.
-There is now a distinct smart-suspension tier that has become essential for modern heavy platforms (Tesla Model 3 Performance, Porsche Taycan, and the growing list behind them), where static damping just cannot provide adequate control.
+There is now a distinct smart-suspension tier.
+It has become essential for modern heavy platforms.
+Think Tesla Model 3 Performance, Porsche Taycan, and the growing list behind them.
+For these cars, static damping just cannot provide adequate control.

 For workshops and retailers, the era of one-size-fits-all inventory is dead.
 Recommendation engines and stocking decisions now have to account for gross axle weight ratings just as heavily as bolt patterns.